bullhorn/rest-api-docs/source/includes/entityref/paybill/_deductioncategorylookup.md

-# EmployeeTaxDeduction
+# DeductionCategoryLookup

-Entity that represents the Payroll provider's Employee Tax Deduction information.
+Entity that represents the deduction categories available.

 <table>
     <colgroup>